Samlilol/PM_Dash/README.md

 The 3 Real Challenges Junior PMs Face (In Reality)
 1. Strategic Blindness

 Most junior PMs become feature factories.
 They execute tasks without understanding why the work matters, which metric it moves, or how it fits into a long-term roadmap.
 Over time, they lose decision authority and become delivery coordinators.

 2. Technical & Data Illiteracy

 Without a working grasp of system constraints, AI logic, or funnel data (AARRR), junior PMs create unrealistic requirements and miss growth opportunities.
 This creates a translation gap between business, tech, and data teams.

 3. Surface-Level Insight & Poor Alignment

 Junior PMs often rely on pseudo-needs (“users said…”) instead of real behavioral evidence.
 Combined with weak stakeholder management, this leads to products nobody truly wants and teams that don’t trust PM decisions.

-This agent exists to be the missing Senior PM in the room — the one who has already made the mistakes, paid the price, and learned what actually works at scale.
+Therefore, this agent exists to be the missing Senior PM in the room — the one who has already made the mistakes, paid the price, and learned what actually works at scale.

 Built from the mindset of a Senior PM with 10+ years at Amazon and Taobao, this agent is designed to be the first stop for any product question, before asking managers, engineers, or stakeholders.